helenmurugan/Future-Fuels/README.md

     * CSS
         * No errors were returned when validating the code with the official (Jigsaw) validator.
     * Accessibility
         * I confirmed that the fonts and colours are easy to read.
-I used Lighthouse in DevTools to confirm that every page scores well for accessibility.
+        * I used Lighthouse in DevTools to confirm that every page scores well for accessibility.

 ![Image of Lighthouse results showing green scores for accessibility](documentation/lighthouse.jpg)

-* ### Testing User Stories from User Experience (UX) Section
+* ### Testing User Stories from the User Experience (UX) Section
 * #### First Time Visitor Goals
     1. As a First Time Visitor, I want to understand the main purpose of the site and what services Future Fuels offer.
         * Upon entering the site, users are greeted with a landing image and cover text describing what Future Fuels can offer to businesses.